liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

     ant deploy

-A BUILD SUCCESSFUL message indicates your portlet is now being deployed.
+A `BUILD SUCCESSFUL` message indicates your portlet is now being deployed.
 If you switch to the terminal window running Liferay, within a few seconds you should see the message `1 portlet for my-jsf-portlet is available for use`.
 If not, double-check your configuration.

-In your web browser, log in to the portal as explained earlier.
+In your web browser, log in to the portal.
 Click the Add button, which appears as a *Plus* symbol in the top right hand section of your browser.
 Then click *Applications*, find the My JSF portlet in the *Sample* category, and click *Add*.
 Your portlet appears in the page.

 ![Figure 4.x: Liferay Faces lets you know when a UI component requires a page refresh to render the first time.](../../images/jsf-primefaces-portlet-needs-refresh.png)